Knee Injuries - Curezone Physiotherapy

 Knee Injury Treatment

-Surgery may be advised if it is a grade 3 or complete tear in case of ligament injuries.
-But some times the conservative management with Physiotherapy and custom knee bracing is tried before deciding to go for the surgery.
+Surgery is the route if it is a grade 3 or complete tear in case of ligament injuries.
+Often conservative management with Physiotherapy and custom knee bracing is tried before deciding to go for the surgery.
 In all cases of partial ligament tears physiotherapy is the first choice of treatment.
-Conservative management with Physiotherapy is preferred in most cases of meniscal injuries.
+Conservative management with Physiotherapy is the approach adopted in most cases of meniscal injuries.
 Most of partial tears of tendons responds well with non-surgical treatment of immobilization and Physiotherapy.
 People with complete tear of tendon mostly will require surgery to repair the torn tendon and post operative Physiotherapy to regain function.

-Your Physiotherapist is trained to assess your knee to come up with an appropriate treatment plan which initially helps to reduce the pain and swelling.
-The treatment is then focussed to promote recovery and function with exercises to regain range of movement strength and balance.
+Your Physiotherapist is trained to assess your knee to come up with an appropriate treatment plan.
+Because of this approach, the pain and swelling reduce quickly.
+The treatment is then focused to promote recovery and function with exercises to regain range of movement strength and balance.